“Headache: Discover the common causes, symptoms, and top relief tips. Learn how to prevent and manage headaches naturally and effectively.”

 4. Sinus Headaches

-Caused by inflamed sinuses, these headaches include facial pressure and nasal congestion.
+Caused by inflamed sinuses, these headaches include facial pressure, nasal congestion, and pain in the forehead or cheekbones.

 Natural Relief Tips for Headaches

-Drink plenty of water throughout the day to prevent dehydration-induced headaches.
+- Stay Hydrated – Drink plenty of water to prevent dehydration-induced headaches.

-Aim for 7–9 hours of quality sleep each night to prevent chronic headaches.
+- Sleep Well – Aim for 7–9 hours to prevent chronic headaches.

 Over-the-Counter (OTC) Medications